Siemens: Just Breaking the Eleventh Commandment? (Case Study)

-The surrounding effects that Siemens bribery scandal went through from individuals that were directly responsible for such an unethical behaviour and to situational threats that made bribery the only way to make business, especially when dealing with poor countries and corrupted governments.
-And after going through investigation it became clear that corruption was more than a way to do the job but it was a corporation culture within the industry.
-Although, to make it more tempting and exiting, the German corporate tax code only made bribery technically illegal in the late 1990s which really affected many organizational cultures in terms of change to the unethical behaviour.
+The surrounding effects that Siemens bribery scandal went through from individuals that were directly responsible for such an unethical behavior and to situational threats that made bribery the only way to make business, especially when dealing with poor countries and corrupted governments.
+And after going through investigation, it became clear that corruption was more than a way to do the job but it was a corporate culture within the industry.
+Although, to make it more tempting and exciting, the German corporate tax code only made bribery technically illegal in the late 1990s which really affected many organizational cultures in terms of change to unethical behavior.
 Another important factor is that employees were to be involved in some way while dealing with pressure from the competitive market, other loyal employees, and higher management.
-As a result, i believe that a strong corporate culture in this case enriched the corruption and employees were happy to cope with.
+As a result, I believe that a strong corporate culture in this case enriched the corruption and employees were happy to cope with.

 The main individual factor that encouraged bribery at Siemens:

 1- Psychological factors are concerned of how people think from an ethical decision point of view.

 2- Personal Values might be regarded as moral principles or accepted standards of a person.
 So, in this case, all person's values will determine how he will perceive any particular situation.
 In this situation we can determine the personal values, by going through the decisions Siemens have made, and what was the important factor that leads to this situation.

 3- Personal Integrity that reflects the personal value, and means that we should always do what is right regardless of any consequences and implying such trustworthiness was not reflected in Siemens organizational culture and behavior.